Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 * Trivial comments
 * Debt comments
 * Backup comments

+> the writer attempts to provide the gist of what a given piece of code does, what are the guarantees, the side effects.
+> **Writing good comments is harder than writing good code**

 ### Error handling
 - Handle as many errors as possible locally, but export as few errors as possible [SDP]